 $ chmod 700 backupscript.sh $ ./backupscript.sh

-If everything went well we can schedule to run this backup script everyday at 02:00 using rsync.
-Open up rsync editor with
+If everything works well with your rsync script, we can schedule to run this backup script every day.

 $ crontab -e